 This is Trashi Chhoe Dzong and its stunning setting amidst the mountains and the rice terraces.

 Inside of the dzongs, you can tour the courtyards and temples.
-Massive buildings adorned with intricate, colorful woodworking is the norm here.
+Massive buildings adorned with intricate, colorful woodworking are the norm here.

 These courtyards are amazing, and this one in Trashi Chhoe Dzong is one of the best we saw while in Bhutan.